EHB-TI/web-app-acces-denied/README.md

 Firebase Cloud Services

-  We will use Firebase SDK, which is a open-source library.
+  We will use Firebase SDK, which is an open-source library.

   > Important, because it makes it more accessible, more people can discover possible threads or important issues and errors)

   The Firebase SDK provides access to the initialization of a Firebase App.

-  We will initialiaze this application using our Firebase Configuration, which contains an API key.
+  We will initialize this application using our Firebase Configuration, which contains an API key.
 This API key is not private.
-  > Which means it is not a thread that everyone can have access to thsi API key.
+  > This means it is not a thread that everyone can have access to the API key.

-  > But we deside to put this variables into a `.env` file.
+  > But we desided to put these variables into a `.env` file.
-  This way it will protect use against a user that obtain illegal access to our version control platform - github.
+  This way it will protect us against a user that obtain illegal access to our version control platform - Github.

-  Once our Firebase App is intialized we can start using Firebase Serverless Services like Authentication and Cloud Firestore database.
+  Once our Firebase App is initialized  we can start using Firebase Serverless Services like Authentication and Cloud Firestore database.

-  > Using an authentication provider, combined with an authentication wrapper, we will be able to distinguish authenticated users from non autheticated users.
+  > Using an authentication provider, combined with an authentication wrapper, we will be able to distinguish authenticated users from non-autheticated  users.

-  From the Firebase Authentication we can access the `authStateChanged() or onIdStateChanged()` which provides all information about the authentication state.
+  From the Firebase Authentication, we can access the `authStateChanged() or onIdStateChanged()` which provides all information about the authentication state.

   >  We will also ensure that whenever a user logs in on a new device an email or a notification will be sent.

-  The Authentication functions as well as the Cloud Firestore functions run in a trusted environment.
+  The Authentication functions,as well as the Cloud Firestore functions, run in a trusted environment.
 Important is the fact they are Serverless.

   Firebase provides build-in CA, this way it becomes impossible for a hacker to act as a Firebase service.

 HTTPS:
 <hr>

-  By hosting our website using ``Firebase Hosting``, we will provide a valid SSL-CA. This way our website will be secure and available as a HTTPS website ‘https://..’, and prevent us from spoofing.
+  By hosting our website using ``Firebase Hosting``, we will provide a valid SSL-CA. This way our website will be secure and available as an HTTPS website ‘https://..’, and prevent us from spoofing.
 A hacker will not be able to act as our website.

 Mitigation:
 <hr>

   As mentioned before the Firebase API key is not private.
-  Therefor it is important to activate Security Rules.
+  Therefore it is important to activate Security Rules.
-  The Security rules is the way Firebase handles access control.
+  The Security rules are the way Firebase handles access control.

   By providing strong Security Rules in our Cloud Firestore database, we will prevent users without privileges to manipulate our database.

-  > In this case, whenever a hacker gain access to a user account he won't be able to do destroy or copy our entire database.
+  > In this case, whenever a hacker gains access to a user account he won't be able to do destroy or copy our entire database.

   If we provide strong and good Security Rules we will be protected against ransomware attacks.
 <hr>